geshan/geshan.github.com/posts/2022-08-05-javascript-wait-1-second.md

 ## Sleep with timers in Node 15+

 If you are using Node.js 15+, [timers/promises](https://nodejs.org/api/timers.html#timers-promises-api) can be utilized to put in setTimeout as a promise to delay the execution.
-The same result can be achieved using `setTimeout` from timers/promises as:
+The same result can be achieved using `setTimeout` from timers/promises to wait Node.js process as:

 ```js
 const {setTimeout} = require('timers/promises');